Zebebles/discordjs-bot-framework/README.md

 `Client.commandsDir` : The commands directory, string.

-`Client.getHelp(message)` : gets a help message based on your command triggers and descriptions.
+`Client.reloadCommands(command_name or group)` : reloads a command or a group of commands.
+Any changes to the command will be applied

 `Client.commands` : gets an array of commands from the client, array of Commands.